expo/expo/docs/versions/v19.0.0/guides/expokit.md

 ### Android

-- Got to https://expo.io/--/api/v2/versions and find the `androidExpoViewUrl` key under `sdkVersions.[NEW SDK VERSION]`.
+- Go to https://expo.io/--/api/v2/versions and find the `androidExpoViewUrl` key under `sdkVersions.[NEW SDK VERSION]`.
 - Download that `.tar.gz` file and extract it.
 - Go to your project's `.expo-source/android` directory and replace it with the `android` directory from the file you downloaded.
 - Go to `MainActivity.java` and replace `Arrays.asList("[OLD SDK VERSION]")` with `Arrays.asList("[NEW SDK VERSION]")`.